k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/02_hardware_req_for_dev_qa.md

 </td>
 <td style="width: 446px;">
 <p>For application data, at least 100 GB free disk space is required.</p>
-<p>Disk space can be increased according to the project scope and retention requirements.</p>
+<p>Disk space can be increased according to the project scope and the retention requirements.</p>
 </td>
 </tr>
 <tr>